rax-maas/ceres/DESIGN.md

 ### Tables

-The Cassandra tables in the `tsdb` keyspace (by default) are organized into two categories:
+The Cassandra tables in the `ceres` keyspace (by default) are organized into two categories:
 - **metadata** : tables that enable metadata lookup directly or to enable queries
 - **data** : tables that store the timestamped values